samvv/dotty/README.md

 ## License

-This repository is liceensed under the MIT license.
+This repository is licensed under the MIT license.